History of US-SLFC

 Director for Public Engagement, U.S. Embassy in Sri Lanka

 Sharlina Hussain-Morgan holds a B.S. in political science from the Massachusetts Institute of Technology (MIT) and a M.A. in conflict resolution from Georgetown University.
 She is an experienced and innovative multilingual American diplomat in communications and international education, and has led teams of 20-40 people from various backgrounds to be highly organized, detail-oriented, resourceful, innovative, and forward thinking.
 Her experiences in international engagement and policy span five continents.
 During her Foreign Service, she covered human rights issues in North Korea, Cambodia, and Thailand in the Bureau for Democracy, Human Rights, and Labor.
 Prior to her DC assignment, she served in Ghana, Pakistan, Egypt, and the United Kingdom.
 While in Karachi, Pakistan, she served as spokesperson and led interagency U.S. government communications for Sindh and Balochistan provinces.
-Ms. Hussain-Morgan constantly seeks out paths to create networks for women and people of color in public and foreign policy.

 Sonia Dandona Hirdaramani